<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K36PZ8" height="0" width="0" style="display:none;visibility:hidden">

 What to Expect During An Adoption Home Visit

-Most agreements involve the adoptive parents sending pictures and letters on a scheduled basis.
-These letters can be sent through the agency if the parties request or they can be delvered through direct mail or email.
+• Most agreements involve the adoptive parents sending pictures and letters on a scheduled basis.
+These letters can be sent through the agency if the parties request or they can be delivered through direct mail or email.
 Some families also chose to have visits between the birth family and the adoptive family.
-The yearly number of visits can vary.
+The number of yearly visits can vary.

-If the relationship between the birth parents and adoptive parents is not maintained and the two families loose touch, the time they shared waiting for the child to be born or in the hospital can be important.
-The love of the birth mother or father can be communicated by the adoptive parent from personal knowlege rather than second hand from the social worker or attorney who may be the stranger in the photo with their parents in the court at the finalization of the adoption.
+• Even if the relationship between the birth parents and adoptive parents is not maintained and the two families loose touch, the time they shared waiting for the child to be born or in the hospital can be important.
+The love of the birth mother or father can be communicated by the adoptive parent from personal knowledge rather than second hand from the social worker or attorney.

-Adoptive parents and birth parents gain so much when they make a decision to get to know each other.
+• Adoptive parents and birth parents gain so much when they make a decision to get to know each other.
 They all benefit but mostly the child benefits from the love the adoptive and birth parents share for the child.
-The birth and aoptive parents are not so anxious about the process, the decisions, and the future of the child.
 They each come to know personally the love they both have for the child.
-The peace and satisfaction and joy of the adoption process is increased and each party is able to help the other heal from the losses that both parents feel.

-The gratitude is also heard by the child growing up as the child hears their story told with gratitude and the love of the adoptive parents for their birth parent.
+Open adoption benefits the child because they can grow up hearing their adoption story told with gratitude and love.
 For a child, this gratitude affirms the love they see from their mom and dad.
-They have self value not just because they are the child of their adoptive parents but because they are also a child of their birth parent who is valued and loved and so the circle goes round and round creating a secure and afirming environment for the child, who is in the end, what this is all about.
-So again open adoption can be a win win win decision and is well worth considering.Click me
+They have self value not just because they are the child of their adoptive parents but because they are also a child of their birth parent who is valued and loved.
+Open adoption can create a secure and affirming environment for the child, who is in the end, what this is all about.

 Let Us Know What You Thought about this Post.